Cooperative Driving for Speed Harmonization in Mixed-Traffic Environments: Application to Field Test

 The modular architecture of the two-layer controller permits various components to be designed and inserted, depending on the approach and goal.
-As Figure~\ref{fig:MVT_1} demonstrates, conceptually, the upper layer serves as a "speed planner" that takes in the downstream traffic state estimates and generates target speeds, while the lower layer can be considered as a ``vehicle controller" that executes the target speeds given the microscopic observations.
+What we present here is a precursor to a more complex architecture that was actually deployed in the field experiment.
+For additional information on the advanced architecture, please refer to our forthcoming papers, which are currently in preparation.
+As Figure~\ref{fig:MVT_1} demonstrates, conceptually, the upper layer serves as a ``speed planner" that takes in the downstream traffic state estimates and generates target speeds, while the lower layer can be considered as a ``vehicle controller" that executes the target speeds given the microscopic observations.
+We had a server on the cloud to compute the target speeds and communicate with each AV.
 However, traffic state estimates in the real world are usually not accurate enough given the fact of traffic data sparsity and communication delay.
+For example, in the massive traffic experiment, the INRIX data we utilized was not real-time.
+The space-mean speed data points received on the server represented the actual traffic state from 3 minutes prior.
 To compensate for those defects, a module including prediction and fusion was proposed where we would predict the delay of the traffic state estimate for the correction and fuse with the traffic data obtained from our vehicles.
 This framework aligns with the structure of the ``MegaController" and we incorporated the upper layer of the proposed method into the ``speed planner" module in the field experiment.
 Due to the massive scale of the experiment, it will take a longer time to mine the data collected, quantify the energy impact and evaluate the methods.
 We present here a hypothetical reality of the upper layer controller had it been solely run during the field test for demonstration.